 WANTED: Accused GoFundMe scammer skips court appearance

-MOUNT HOLLY — A warrant was issued for the arrest of GoFundMe scam defendant Johnny Bobbitt Jr. after he failed to show for a hearing on Tuesday.
+MOUNT HOLLY — A day after a warrant was issued for the arrest of GoFundMe scam defendant Johnny Bobbitt Jr. because he failed to show for a hearing on Tuesday he was apprehended in Philadelphia.

+Burlington County Prosecutor's Office spokesman Joel Bewley said Philadelphia police took Bobbitt into custody around 10:45 a.m. on Wednesday in the city's 26th Police Precinct but did not disclose the circumstances of his arrest.

 In December, a judge allowed Bobbitt to return to his apartment in the Fishtown section of Philadelphia as a condition of his release.
+Fishtown is located in the 26th precinct.

-He was required to get a job, give the court a copy of his lease, avoid contact with the two other people with whom he is accused of scheming to defraud thousands of people out of $400,000 in donations and attend Narcotics Anonymous meetings three times a week.
+According to the terms of Bobbitt's release he was required to get a job, give the court a copy of his lease, avoid contact with the two other people with whom he is accused of scheming to defraud thousands of people out of $400,000 in donations and attend Narcotics Anonymous meetings three times a week.

-The hearing on Tuesday regarded a violation of the terms of his release after he failed to check in with the court to provide an update on his compliance, according to Joel Bewley, spokesman for the Burlington County Prosecutor's Office.
+The hearing on Tuesday regarded a violation of the terms of his release after he failed to check in with the court to provide an update on his compliance, according to Bewley.

 Bobbitt's lawyer, John Keesler, said he spoke with his client Friday and had expected him to appear in court.